tsnellgrove/dark_castle3/doc/to_do.md

 The Machine class itself:
 This then brings us to the Machine class itself, which orchestrates all of these components.
 There is only one Machine class - most of the variability between Machines is introduced via different Switches, Conditions, and Results.
 From a class definition perspective, Machines are actually implemented as dual-inheritance mix-ins: MachMixIn.
 This allows for Machine traits to be associated with Invisible, ViewOnly, or Item class traits => InvisMach, ViewOnlyMach, and ItemMach.

-The one Machine attribute that we haven't already covered in detail is machine_state.
-Machines can be stateless (e.g. entrance_south_mach which simply tells Burt that he can't turn back now) but most have some kind of persistent state condition (e.g. has the Crocodile dispensed the Royal Crown?, has the Throne dispensed the Hedgehog Broach?, what is the number that the Iron Portcullis lever array must match?). machine_state holds this state value.
+The one Machine attribute that we haven't already covered in detail is mach_state.
+Machines can be stateless (e.g. entrance_south_mach which simply tells Burt that he can't turn back now) but most have some kind of persistent state condition (e.g. has the Crocodile dispensed the Royal Crown?, has the Throne dispensed the Hedgehog Broach?, what is the number that the Iron Portcullis lever array must match?). mach_state holds this state value.
 It is most often boolean but can be an integer, string, or whatever is needed.
 A Machine's state is typically inspected by Conditions and updated by Results.

-The MahineMixIn class has two methods: trig_check() and trigger()
+The MahineMixIn class has two methods: trig_check() and run_mach()

 Based on the trigger type, trig_check() composes trig_key_lst and compares it to the Machine's trig_val_lst and returns True or False.

-trigger() loops through cond_lst, checks whether each Condition is met (using the condition's check_cond() method), identifies the first True Condition in the ordered cond_lst and its index, and then runs results_exe for the Result in result_lst with the same index.
-The trigger() method then updates the Machine's machine_state and returns cmd_override.
-A structural requirement for trigger() to run successfully is that there must be one Result for every Condidtion and the associated Conditions and Results must be listed in the same order in cond_lst and result_lst.
+run_mach() loops through cond_lst, checks whether each Condition is met (using the condition's check_cond() method), identifies the first True Condition in the ordered cond_lst and its index, and then runs result_exe for the Result in result_lst with the same index.
+The run_mach() method then updates the Machine's mach_state and returns cmd_override.
+A structural requirement for run_mach() to run successfully is that there must be one Result for every Condidtion and the associated Conditions and Results must be listed in the same order in cond_lst and result_lst.

 An Example: